 Overall, I suppose the author could’ve worked a little more on mise-en-scène, made conversations shorter, and the human interactions emotionally deeper.
-Still, for its sheer imagination, ambition and inventiveness this was quite a thrilling read!
+Still, for its imagination, ambition and inventiveness this was a fun read!

 Here are four excerpts with engaging scenarios/observations:

 These days you can get minute bacteria that can chew away wrinkle-causing fissures in the muscle.
 And people use nanocells derived from fish scales that brighten tissue from the inside.

 “Please don’t misunderstand me,” she [Gabrielle] says.
 “I’m not here to judge.
 I don’t necessarily think not remembering is bad or wrong.
 One day, when everyone carries their memory peripherally, we’ll all be able to edit out pain and suffering from the past.
 We’ll replace unpleasant experiences with joyful revelations.
 We’ll be less afraid of the consequences of our actions and the actions of people who hurt us.
 We’ll be immune to trauma.
 We’ll sleep like babies.”

 A Coma to Save Resources…